Sask. First Nation youth release highly personal hip-hop video

 The video is a collaboration with a non-profit organization from Quebec called Nwe' Jinan.
 The Nwe' Jinan's Canada tour is an interactive music initiative that brings together hip-hop and music education.
 It travels throughout Canada with its mobile studio and music expertise, visiting First Nations.
 They produce, shoot and work with the youth from beginning to end.

-David Hodges, the founder of Nwe' Jinan, along with music producer Josh Iseroff are travelling to several First Nations across Canada helping students learn, explore and try their hand at making music.
+David Hodges, the founder of Nwe' Jinan, is travelling to several First Nations across Canada helping students learn, explore and try their hand at making music.

 "This project is to really demonstrate the artistic capacity that kids can have in a school environment …They have all this artistic talent that is not being nurtured or developed," said Hodges.